 - Provide an accessible path in combination with the upgrade of the internal access way (authorised vehicles) to provide access from the public car park off Pittwater Rd to the Visitors Centre / Amenities Building (accessible toilet) and Education Centre. - Provide a new accessible path from the accessible car parking in the car park off Pittwater Rd through the eastern open space zone.
 This path will be routed around the perimeter of the eastern open space zone and connect to the existing path along the eastern side of Buffalo Creek (which is to be upgraded to accessible path standard).
-Accessible path connections to be provided to the picnic shelters in the eastern open space zone. - Upgrade the existing Boardwalk loop track to accessible path standard to provide a return loop from the Visitors Centre / Amenities Building. - Upgrade and extend the path between the Boardwalk loop and western open space zone to accessible path standard. - Connect to the accessible path to the Visitors Centre / Amenities Building from the car park at entry 1.
+Accessible path connections to be provided to the picnic shelters in the eastern open space zone. - Upgrade the existing Boardwalk loop track to accessible path standard to provide a return loop from the Visitors Centre / Amenities Building. - Upgrade and extend the path between the Boardwalk loop and western open space zone to accessible path standard. - Investigate pedestrian safety and traffic calming improvements to strengthen walking route connectivity.